misode/PathGenerator/README.md

 # PathGenerator
 Cinematic camera path generator for Minecraft 1.13

 Places the player in a smooth linear path.
 In combination with the built in cinematic camera, this can be used to create trailers.
+Each creative player can make and start their own path.

 ## Installation
 1. Download the latest datapack [here](https://github.com/misode/PathGenerator/releases)